-As one of London’s top colleges, we Lewisham provide education and training for young people and adults to help them progress to higher level study, improve their employability skills and progress in their career.
-We work closely with businesses of all sizes to enable employers to access our rich talent pool and support the training of their staff.
+As one of London’s top colleges, we work closely with businesses of all sizes to enable employers to recruit apprentices and support the training of their staff.

 We have extensive experience in supporting Apprenticeships within a wide range of London businesses, and provide a free end-to-end service for employers.
 We also work with our network of business partners to set up opportunities for work experience placements, guest speakers, industry visits, tours and workshops.